joshbuchea/wp-force-lowercase-urls/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload `/wp-force-lowercase-urls/` to the `/wp-content/plugins/` directory
+= Installation =
+1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
+2. Search for "WP Force Lowercase URLs".
+3. Install the plugin by pressing the "Install" button.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin by pressing the "Activate" button.

 == Changelog ==